0,00 USD

 International Impact and Underrated Genius

-Despite his clear talent and impressive accomplishments, many argue that Dro remains an underrated figure in the Haitian music industry.
+Despite his evident talent and impressive accomplishments, many argue that Dro remains an underrated figure in the Haitian music industry.
 A contributor from The HMI Magazine recently rediscovered his music and described him as a hidden gem, praising his production quality, vocal delivery, and artistic integrity.

 Collaborations and Recognition

-Dro’s reputation has also led to collaborations with global icons, including a memorable feature with Wyclef Jean on the hit single “Nou Pare”—a track that further solidified his role as an ambassador for Haitian music on the world stage.
+Dro’s reputation has also led to collaborations with global icons, including a memorable feature with Wyclef Jean on the hit single “Nou Pare”, a track that further solidified his role as an ambassador for Haitian music on the world stage.

 Passion for the Art

 At his core, Dro is an artist deeply committed to his music and his heritage.
 His performances radiate energy, emotion, and authenticity.
 Whether performing for intimate crowds or stadium-sized audiences, he pours his soul into every note.
-His love for the craft and his connection to his fans is palpable and enduring.
+His love for the craft and his connection to his fans are palpable and enduring.

 Art is art.
 A star is a star.
 And Sandro “Dro” Martelly is both.